 See also: The best e-book reader apps for Android

 HelloTalk and Tandem

 Price: Free / $1.99-$4.99 per month / $21.99-$29.99 per year

-HelloTalk and Tandem are two very interesting apps for learning languages.
+HelloTalk and Tandem are two exciting apps for learning languages.
 They’re both social communities.
 You pair with other users.
-They teach you their language and you teach them yours.
+They teach you their language, and you teach them yours.
 Together, you learn new stuff.
 The apps both support audio and video calls along with various forms of messaging.
 Each one has a short list of unique features, but they mostly work the same way.
 Each one supports well over 100 languages.
 That includes at least some Dravidian languages as well.